Afek-Sakaju/weapon-upgrader/README.md

 - [x] _**Mui v5**_ : the project has been built using _MUI v5_.
 - [x] _**ESLINT**_ : the project adheres to the _ESLint_ guidelines and follows the best practices recommended by _airbnb_.

+### In addition, the project incorporates the following features:

+- [x] **Responsiveness** : the application is designed to be responsive and adapts to screens of all sizes.
+It achieves this by utilizing the responsive properties provided by MUI breakpoints for its components.

 ---

 ## Author